shmuhammadd/NaijaSenti/README.md

 ## Welcome!

-This is a repository for [LacunaFund](https://lacunafund.org) funded project for development of sentiment corpus for three major Nigerian languages (Igbo, Hausa and Yoruba) .
+This is a repository for SentiNaija, a [LacunaFund](https://lacunafund.org) funded project for development of sentiment corpus for three major Nigerian languages (Igbo, Hausa and Yoruba) .
 Jump straight to one of the sections below, or just scroll down to find out more.

 ## Table of Contents